 What’s the weather like in Hawaii?

 Hawaii’s weather is warm all year round with daytime high temperatures ranging from 78F in the “colder” months to 88F in the hotter months.
-Hawaii’s proximity to the equator means that the its weather is tropically warm and consistent throughout the year.
+Hawaii’s proximity to the equator means that its weather is tropically warm and consistent throughout the year.
 Flowers are always in bloom in Hawaii.

 Evening low temperatures range from 65F in the cooler months to 75F in the warmer months.